taosdata/TDengine/docs/en/05-programming/06-client-libraries/08-odbc.md

 ## Configure Data Source

-### Connection Types

-TDengine ODBC driver supports two kinds of connections to TDengine cluster: native connection and WebSocket connection.
-The major differences between them are listed below.

-1. Only a WebSocket connection can be used to connect to TDengine Cloud service.

-2. A Websocket connection is more compatible with different TDengine server versions.
-Usually, you don't need to upgrade the TDengine Client package along with the server side.

-3. Native connections usually have better performance, but the TDengine Client version must be compatible with the TDengine server version.

-4. For most users, it's recommended to use **WebSocket** connection, which has much better compatibility and almost the same performance as native connection.

-### WebSocket Connection

 1. Click the "Start" Menu, and Search for "ODBC", and choose "ODBC Data Source (64-bit)" (Note: Don't choose 32-bit)

 2. Select "User DSN" tab, and click "Add" to enter the page for "Create Data Source"